 All Staff and Students have an individual email account.
 All Network Users must use their school email account for all school related correspondence.

-Staff should be aware that, where necessary, their email account may be monitored by the E-learning Systems Manager.
-Staff should immediately report any inappropriate emails they receive to the Headteacher or ICT Support.
-ICT Support may be involved in extracting emails from the server.
+Staff should be aware that, where necessary, their email account may be monitored by the Senior IT Technician.
+Staff should immediately report any inappropriate emails they receive to the Headteacher or IT Support.
+IT Support may be involved in extracting emails from the server.

 Students and staff should be aware that their school email account may be monitored, either randomly or where any suspicion has arisen.
-The random monitoring of the accounts will be done by ICT Support.
+The random monitoring of the accounts will be done by IT Support or senior staff.

-Where suspicion has arisen, the E-Learning Systems Manager will be responsible for reviewing the emails, and ICT Support may be involved in extracting the emails from the server.
+Where suspicion has arisen, the Senior IT Technician will be responsible for reviewing the emails, and IT Support may be involved in extracting the emails from the server.

-The schools email system will monitor against a set of banned words for any messages including these words being 'referred' until either accepted or rejected by ICT Support.
+The school's email system will monitor against a set of banned words for any messages including these words being 'referred' until either accepted or rejected by IT Support.